Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 The Naples Pier, located at the end of 12th Avenue South in Naples, Florida, is one of the most photographed and visited destinations in Collier County.
 Built in 1889 by the Naples Company as a passenger and freight dock where goods, mail, and people arrived from Punta Gorda to Naples, the pier has been at the center of many Neapolitans’ lives for over a century.

-Visitors and locals come together on its boardwalk to enjoy the sunshine, smell the saltwater and watch the birds, dolphins and other wildlife that frequent the 1,000-foot walkway.
+Visitors and locals come together on the Naples Pier boardwalk to enjoy the sunshine, smell the saltwater and watch the birds, dolphins and other wildlife that frequent the 1,000-foot walkway.
 The pier is also a popular fishing destination as you don’t need a fishing license to cast a line and catch your bounty.
 It’s also surrounded by historic Naples homes and buildings and it’s not far from the popular shopping and dining destination, Third Street South.

 The Naples Pier is home to a couple of volleyball courts and a 10-mile-long municipal beach.
 At the center of the Naples Pier, there is a concession stand, open from 9 a.m. to sunset during winter and 9 a.m. to 6 p.m. in the summer.
 Food is provided from local favorite, Cosmo’s Café & Pizzeria.

 The history of the Naples Pier is as dynamic as the City on the Gulf.
 It has withstood six major hurricanes and recently underwent a major renovation.
 In 2015, the wood on the pier was replaced with Brazilian ipe, an impressive material that could last up to three decades.
 It’s also supposed to be cool to the touch, something beachgoers will undoubtedly appreciate.
 The pier also got bigger bathrooms and new sea turtle-friendly lights.